labxscut/ksak/README.md

 ## 3. Features of <i>Ksak</i>

 - The software is roughly divided into three panels.
 The left column is used to input sequences.
-Clicking the <i><u>Clear</u></i> button, one can clear the input sequence; clicking the <i><u>Add</u></i> one can import the sequence file by opening the input dialog box as shown in the Fig. 4.
-Meanwhile, the <i><u>Input</u></i> box also accepts file/folder drag-and-drop operation and will automatically find the fasta format file in the folder to import.
-Double-click the sequence file name one can view the sequence information.
+You can clear the input sequence by clicking the Clear button; Import the sequence file by opening the input dialog box as shown in the figure by clicking the <i><u>Add</u></i> button.
+Meanwhile, the <i><u>Input</u></i> box supports file/folder drag-and-drop operation and will automatically apply the fasta format file in the folder to import.
+Double-click the sequence file name you can review the sequence information.

 ![image3](images/image3.png)